 Tony Burton began working life as a local government Planning officer.
 By 2001 he was Deputy Director of the Council for the Protection of Rural England, later he became Director of Strategy and External Affairs at the National Trust, Chief Executive of Civic Voice and director of Policy and Communications at the Design Council.
 Currently freelance, Tony is a vice-chairman of the Big Lottery Fund and Executive Chair of Sustainable Homes Ltd amongst other posts.

-John is Managing Director of Commercial Ventures, Health & Employment within Turning Point, a health and social care organisation.
+John is CEO of The Bank Worker’s Charity.
 From a career in retail banking John has held a range of senior leadership roles across Health and Social care delivery for public sector, private sector and third sector organisations.

 John holds a lay role with NHS Calderdale Clinical Commissioning Group and is also the Lay Chair of the Primary Medical Services Committee.